 - a malfunction in the muscles that move food through the body

-- an inability of the central nervous system (CNS) to control the digestive system
+- an inability of the central nervous system to control the digestive system

-As the causes of IBS are uncertain, treatment options for IBS aim to relieve symptoms and improve quality of life.
+Treatment options for IBS aim to relieve symptoms and improve a person’s quality of life.

 Treating IBS usually involves some dietary and lifestyle changes, as well as learning how to manage stress.

 - avoiding sugar alternatives in some chewing gums, diet foods, and sugar-free sweets, as they can cause diarrhea